JordyMail/Apache-Library-Management/Readme.md

 # Library Management System - Java & MySQL

-This is my University Assigment, here I made a Java-based Library Management System built using Apache NetBeans and MySQL.
+This is my University Assigment, here I made a simple Java-based Library Management System built using Apache NetBeans and MySQL.

 ## Features
 - User Registration and Login